matomo-org/developer-documentation/docs/4.x/multi-tenants.md

 ---
 # Matomo Multi Tenant Setup

 You can configure Matomo to serve multiple customers with the same code base.
-While you can do this in any standard Matomo installation using it's permission system, the advantage of this solution is that you can configure each tenant differently and also configure a different database for each tenant which is more secure.
+While you can do this in any standard Matomo installation using its permission system, the advantage of this solution is that you can configure each tenant differently and also configure a different database for each tenant which is more secure.

 ## Setting up a tenant specific config file